alfredorago/organoids-probio/README.md

 We store the results from fastqc, and summarize them using the fastqcr package.
 Note that fastqc analyses are *not* included in the drake workflow, only the summaries are.
+Before running those, use the fastqc.sh script to generate the fastqc reports